May 12, 2020

 From Wolf Gaidis

 1. Know your site.
 You should walk the landing zone (LZ) and launch.
-Talk to local pilots.
-Understand any unique weather phenomenon and terrain in your planned flight area.
+Talk to pilots.
+Understand any unique weather phenomenon and terrain in your planned area.

 2. Know your equipment.
 Understand that different wings perform differently.
 Pack essentials and emergency equipment such as: ID, phone, dental floss, hook knife, space blanket, and flashlight or lighter.